ob-climate/ob-climate.github.io/_publications/2026-01-01WinterClassic.md

 ---
-title: "Let's Take this Outside: A Climatological Analysis of Ice Surface Conditions in the NHL's Winter Classic 2008-25"
+title: "Lets Take this Outside: A Climatological Analysis of Ice Surface Conditions in the NHL's Winter Classic 2008-25"
 collection: publications
 category: inprogress
 permalink: /publication/WinterClassic